bloominstituteoftechnology/Preprocessing-II/README.md

 - [x] Your project manager will count the project as complete by merging the branch back into master.

 ## Task 2: Set up your preprocessor
-* [ x Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.
+* [x] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.
 * [x] Open your terminal and navigate to your preprocessing project by using the `cd` command
 * [x] Once in your project's root folder, run the following command `less-watch-compiler less css index.less`
 * [x] Verify your compiler is working correctly by changing the `background-color` on the `html` selector to `red` in your `index.less` file.